Species, Site and Habitat Conservation

-Nature Kenya and its partners monitor the status of IBAs, the levels of threats and pressures and the conservation responses each year.
-IBA monitoring also helps to create awareness, develop technical capacity, engage local communities and site management authorities in conservation, and build a national constituency for conservation.
+Nature Kenya and its partners monitor the status of KBAs, the levels of threats and pressures and the conservation responses each year.
+KBA monitoring also helps to create awareness, develop technical capacity, engage local communities and site management authorities in conservation, and build a national constituency for conservation.

 Various monitoring activities carried out include;